frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 It is usually a binding Contract with your Customer.
 Once your customer confirms the Quotation you can convert your Quotation into a Sales Order.

-There are various transactions which can be triggered from a Sales Order:

 <img class="screenshot" alt="Make Quotation from Opportunity" src="{{docs_base_url}}/assets/img/selling/selling-flow-so.png">

 ## 1. How to create a Sales Order